MicrosoftDocs/PowerShell-Docs/gallery/psget/module/psget_save-module.md

 # Save the role capability modules by piping the Find-RoleCapability output to Save-Module cmdlet.
 Find-RoleCapability -Name Maintenance,MyJeaRole | Save-Module -Path C:\MyModulesPath

+# Save a specific prerelease version of a module to C:\MySavedModuleLocation
+Save-Module -Name ContosoServer -RequiredVersion 1.1.3-alpha -Path C:\MySavedModuleLocation -AllowPrerelease

+# Install the latest version of a module by name, including prelrelease versions if one exists
+Install-Module -Name ContosoServer -Path C:\MySavedModuleLocation -AllowPrerelease

 ```